 Response: Accepted.
-Changes will be made to the 2017 Draft TLAB to be more targeted as the immediate policy concern is the permanent erosion in an international context, as unlike SA residents where there is an eventual CGT impact, there is no recourse for the fiscus to impose taxation on non-residents in respect of any distribution of CTC.
+Changes will be made to the 2017 Draft TLAB to be more targeted as the immediate policy concern is the permanent erosion in an international context.
+In comparison to SA residents where there is an eventual CGT impact, there may be no taxing right for the fiscus to impose taxation on non-residents in respect of any distribution of CTC.